Gabrielė Martirosian: TV and radio

 Between 2009 and 2010, Martirosian played the role of Monika in the TV series Moterų alėja.

 After graduating from Vilnius University, she worked as a presenter on M-1 between 2013 and 2015.

 Since 2019, Martirosian has been a presenter on LRT Radijas.
 She has become known to an international audience for hosting the Lithuanian national selection for the Eurovision Song Contest, alongside Ieva Stasiulevičiūtė in 2017, Giedrius Masalskis in 2019, Masalskis and Ieva Zasimauskaitė in 2020, and Nombeko Augustė Khotseng in 2024.

 Film

 Martirosian made her big-screen movie début in 2020, starring as Kotryna in Vestuvės: importinis jaunikis.

 Personal life

 Martirosian grew up in Akademija, but spent her summer holidays with her grandparents in Mosėdis and Šilutė.

-Her grandfather, Akiles Martirosianas, was born Akilles Martirosyan in Yerevan, but had the ending -as added to his surname when he emigrated to Lithuania.
-Martirosian confirmed in July 2019 that she and her family had changed their surname to reflect their Armenian ancestry.
+Her grandfather, Akiles Martirosianas, was born Akilles Martirosyan in Yerevan, but had the suffix -as added to his surname when he emigrated to Lithuania.
+Martirosian confirmed in July 2019 that she and her family had changed their surname to the original version to reflect their Armenian ancestry.